 Online sexual exploitation and abuse of children is one of the fastest-growing crimes in the world.

-From 2022-2023, reports of suspected child sexual abuse materials (CSAM) submitted to the National Center for Missing & Exploited Children (NCMEC) rose from 32 million to over 36 million, including over 105 million distinct images, videos and other files.
-More than 300 million children have experienced OSEAC, which research shows is severely underreported.
+In 2024, there were 20.5 million reports of suspected child sexual exploitation, including over 62.9 million distinct images, videos and other files.
+Globally, more than 300 million children have experienced online sexual exploitation and abuse, which research shows is severely underreported.

-In the U.S., there are few if any requirements on tech companies to detect, report and remove CSAM.
-Without regulation to hold them accountable, these companies have made minimal progress in addressing OSEAC.
-While there is bipartisan support for legislation to address this growing crisis, pushback from tech lobbyists and privacy advocates who leverage inaccurate messaging and scare tactics have led to indefinite delays on meaningful action from Congress.
+In the U.S., there are few requirements on tech companies to proactively detect, report and remove CSAM.
+Although U.S.-based companies are legally required to report instances of CSAM to the National Center for Missing and Exploited Children’s CyberTipLine, there are still no laws that require them to look for such content on their platforms.
+Without regulation to hold them accountable, these companies have made minimal progress in addressing online abuse and exploitation of children.
+There has also been a concerning decrease in reporting from major platforms.
+While there is bipartisan support for legislation to address this growing crisis, pushback from tech lobbyists and privacy advocates leveraging inaccurate messaging and scare tactics continues to delay meaningful action from Congress.
+The decline in reporting highlights the continued need to push Congress for stronger laws requiring companies to transparently report CSAM and other child abuse and exploitation on their platforms.

 I was filled with anger.
 I was depressed.
 It really disturbed my mind.
 It disturbed my studies.
 That’s when I decided to tell my teacher.